-The waste heat energy can be used for heating, process, or air conditioning system and provides an overall thermal efficiency nearer 85 percent, nearly 300% improvement over conventional plants.
+The waste heat energy can be used for heating, process, or air conditioning system – both industrial and residential, according to the feedback from HVAC contractor in El Dorado.
+It also provides an overall thermal efficiency nearer 85 percent, nearly 300% improvement over conventional plants.

 Absorption chillers are a breed apart, they create chilled water but heat energy through a process of concentrating and dilution of spacial salt compounds.
 High grade waste heat from any source could be used to power air conditioning without the need for large electrical supplies (some electricity would be still needed for the associated air handling units, pumps and automatic controls).